nareshchandra06/DockerTraining/Labs/containers/readme.txt

 	docker rm -f <container id> -- to remove a container forcefully though it is in running state docker container prune -- to remove all stopped/exited containers

+	docker rm -f $(docker ps -a -q) --remove all containers both running and not running state docker rmi $(docker images -q) --remove all the existing images

 how to get inside a running container

 	docker run -d nginx ( creates a new container in detached mode )